 My Approach to Helping

 I am a supervising and training psychoanalyst and I have received extensive training in dealing with anxiety, attachment issues, trauma, and interpersonal relationships difficulties.
 My clients are usually highly functional people who are aware they have unmet potential.
 They seem to feel stuck in their relationships for reasons they cannot explain, and need help meeting their potential and living fuller and better lives through self understanding.
 Many of my clients suffer fear of rejection or abandonment that holds them back from living their lives fully and feeling content in their relationships.
+I have completed my EMDRIA Approved EMDR Basic Training through the Parnell Institute which specializes in Attachment-Focused EMDR.

 My practice is located in Irvine, in the spectrum area.
 My hours are pretty flexible, and I offer morning, afternoon and evening hours.